kgrid/kgrid-starter/setup.md

 #### Components to be downloaded and saved in the designated folders.

-To download the needed components, open a terminal and entering the commands to run the `download` script in the `install_scripts`:
+Open a terminal, change to the kgrid starter folder, and run the `download` script in the `install_scripts`:

 ```bash
   cd /[path to kgrid_starter]/kgrid-starter-0.5